themodulecollective/xProgress/devScripts/BasicDemo.md

 ## Features not demonstrated

+- CalculatedProgressInterval parameteter (based on pre-defined percentages of progress by item count)
 - Parent / Child xProgress bars
 - Modification of Progress bar using Set-xProgress (useful for monitoring stages of operation)